-Bonds maturing prior to October 1, 2020, shall not be subject to redemption prior to maturity.
-Bonds maturing on or after October 1, 2020 shall be subject to redemption prior to maturity at the option of the County, in any order, in whole or in part on any date on or after October 1, 2019.
-Bonds called for redemption shall be redeemed at par, plus accrued interest to the date fixed for redemption.
+The Refunding Bonds maturing prior to September 1, 2021 shall not be subject to redemption prior to maturity.
+Refunding Bonds on or after September 1, 2021 shall be subject to redemption prior to maturity at the option of the Authority, in any order, in whole or in part on any date on or after September 1, 2020.
+Refunding Bonds called for redemption shall be redeemed at par, plus accrued interest to the date fixed for redemption.

-With respect to partial redemptions, any portion of a Bond outstanding in a denomination larger than the minimum authorized denomination may be redeemed provided such portion and the amount not being redeemed each constitutes an authorized denomination.
-In the event that less than the entire principal amount of a Bond is called for redemption, upon surrender of the Bond to the Bond Registrar, the Bond Registrar shall authenticate and deliver to the registered owner of the Bond a new Bond in the principal amount of the principal portion not redeemed.
+With respect to partial redemptions, any portion of a refunding bond outstanding in a denomination larger than the minimum authorized denomination may be redeemed provided such portion as well as the amount not being redeemed each constitute an authorized denomination.
+In the event that less than the entire principal amount of a refunding bond is called for redemption, upon surrender of the Refunding Bond to the bond registrar, the bond registrar shall authenticate and deliver to the registered owner of the Refunding Bond a new refunding bond in the principal amount of the principal portion not redeemed.

-Notice of redemption shall be sent to the registered holder of each Bond being redeemed by first class mail at least 30 but not more than 60 days prior to the date fixed for redemption, which notice shall fix the date of record with respect to the redemption if different than otherwise provided in the Resolution.
+Notice of redemption shall be sent to the registered holder of each refunding bond being redeemed by first class mail at least thirty (30) days prior to the date fixed for redemption, which notice shall fix the date of record with respect to the redemption if different than otherwise provided in the resolution authorizing the issuance of the refunding bonds.
 Any defect in such notice shall not affect the validity of the redemption proceedings.
-Bonds so called for redemption shall not bear interest after the date fixed for redemption provided funds are on hand with the Bond Registrar to redeem the same.
+Refunding Bonds so called for redemption shall not bear interest after the redemption date, provided funds are on hand with the bond registrar to redeem the same.

-Transfer or Exchange of Bonds
+Transfer or Exchange of Refunding Bonds

-Any Bond shall be transferable on the bond register maintained by the Bond Registrar with respect to the Bonds upon the surrender of the Bond to the Bond Registrar together with an assignment executed by the registered owner or his or her duly authorized attorney in form satisfactory to the Bond Registrar.
-Upon receipt of a properly assigned Bond the Bond Registrar shall authenticate and deliver a new Bond or Bonds in equal aggregate principal amount and like interest rate and maturity to the designated transferee or transferees.
+Book-Entry-Only the event the System should discontinued any Refunding Bond shall be transferable on the bond register maintained by the Bond Registrar with respect to the Refunding Bonds upon the surrender of the Refunding Bond to the Bond Registrar together with an assignment executed by the registered owner or his or her duly authorized attorney in form satisfactory to the Bond Registrar.
+Upon receipt of a properly assigned Refunding Bond the Bond Registrar shall authenticate and deliver a new Refunding Bond or Refunding Bonds in aggregate principal amounts and like interest rate and maturity to the designated transferee or transferees.

-Bonds may likewise be exchanged for one or more other Bonds with the same interest rate and maturity in authorized denominations aggregating the same principal amount as the Bond or Bonds being exchanged.
-Such exchange shall be effected by surrender of the Bond to be exchanged to the Bond Registrar with written instructions signed by the registered owner of the Bond or his or her attorney in form satisfactory to the Bond Registrar.
-Upon receipt of a Bond with proper written instructions the Bond Registrar shall authenticate and deliver a new Bond or Bonds to the registered owner of the Bond or his or her properly designated transferee or transferees or attorney.
+Refunding Bonds may likewise be exchanged for one or more other Refunding Bonds with the same interest rate and maturity in authorized denominations aggregating the same principal amount as the Refunding Bond or Refunding Bonds being exchanged.
+Such exchange shall be effected by surrender of the Refunding Bond to be exchanged to the Bond Registrar with written instructions signed by the registered owner of the Refunding Bond or his or her attorney in form satisfactory to the Bond Registrar.
+Upon receipt of a Refunding Bond with proper written instructions the Bond Registrar shall authenticate and deliver a new Refunding Bond or Refunding Bonds to the registered owner of the Refunding Bond or his or her properly designated transferee or transferees or attorney.

-The Bond Registrar is not required to honor any transfer or exchange of Bonds during the 15 days preceding an interest payment date.
-Any service charge made by the Bond Registrar for any such registration, transfer or exchange shall be paid for by the County, unless otherwise agreed by the County and the Bond Registrar.
+The Bond Registrar is not required to honor any transfer or exchange of the Refunding Bonds during the 15 days preceding an interest payment date.
+Any service charge made by the Bond Registrar for any such registration, transfer or exchange shall be paid for by the Authority, unless otherwise agreed by the Authority and the Bond Registrar.
 The Bond Registrar may, however, require payment by a bondholder of a sum sufficient to cover any tax or other governmental charge payable in connection with any such registration, transfer or exchange.